How Late-Night Dinners Has Been Linked To Cancer

 What Happens When You Have Late Night Dinners

 Eating late can have multiple effects on a person’s health.
-According to one report by the Telegraph, various studies have suggested late-night eating can lead to problems like type 2 diabetes, heart disease, increased blood glucose, and even memory problems.
+According to one report by the Telegraph, various studies have suggested that late-night eating can lead to problems like type 2 diabetes, heart disease, increased blood glucose, and even memory problems.

 According to the report, one study of over 700 adults showed that eating a late dinner had a negative effect on blood pressure.
 This effect could increase the risk for heart attack in already at-risk individuals.